cy6erskunk/q-n-a/docs/Technical_rules.md

 1 Duration of the bout is held to mean the effective duration , that is the total of the intervals of time between the orders ‘Play!’ and ‘Halt!’.

 2 The duration of the bout is controlled by the Referee or by a time-keeper.
-For the finals of all official competitions, as well as for all bouts for which a chronometer is visible to the FIE
+For the finals of all official competitions, as well as for all bouts for which a chronometer is visible to the

-14

-November 2023

 spectators, the chronometer must be so placed that it is visible to the two fencers on the piste and to the Referee.